uhppoted/uhppoted-wiegand/README.md

 ## Operating Modes

-The code supports two operating modes:
+The codebase currently supports two operating modes:
-- emulator/writer
+- emulator
-- controller/reader
+- controller

 In _emulator_ mode the implementation writes a Wiegand-26 card code (or keypad PIN code) to an external Wiegand-26 interface (e.g. a UHPPOTE controller).
 It also: